Colorado River Below E.V. Spence Reservoir

 For example, too much chloride can cause a bad taste in drinking water, harm plumbing, and increase the risk of hypertension in humans.
 Large quantities of sulfate can cause drinking water to smell or taste bad.
 High concentrations of dissolved solids can be toxic to species that live in fresh water.

-The goal of this project was to improve water quality in the river by implementing TMDLs.
+The goal of this project was to improve water quality in the river by developing and implementing TMDLs.

 Public Participation